justindujardin/mathy/website/docs/examples/swarm_solver.md

 ### FMC Environment

-To use the batch planning environment, we need to create a  Mathy environment that extends the discrete envrionment exposed by Fragile.
+To use the batch planning environment, we must create a  Mathy environment that extends the discrete environment exposed by Fragile.

-There's not too much special here, we instantiate the planning environment for use in the base class, and implement the `make_transition` function to set terminal states according to mathy_envs "done" property.
+There's not much special here; we instantiate the planning environment for use in the base class and implement the `make_transition` function to set terminal states according to the mathy_envs "done" property.

 ```python